 However, trust us it’s 100% worth it and you will earn that money back in no time.
 There are also gap year companies who can help you find work and make money on your gap year.

-Make money on a gap year
+10 ways to make money on your gap year

 1. Teach watersports